nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Dataset RDF resource accessible by its URI
 The description of the dataset in RDF must itself be published as linked open data.
 When ingesting the dataset in Europeana, the URI of the dataset must be provided to Europeana.
-It will function as the entry point for the Europeana LOD Harvester to reach all linked data descriptions of the the cultural heritage objects
+It will function as the entry point for the Europeana LOD Harvester to reach all linked data descriptions of the the cultural heritage objects that belong in the dataset.
+The dataset description is used
+The provider

 -   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).